probonopd/Synth_Dexed/README.md

 (https://github.com/asb2m10/dexed) as library for the Teensy-3.5/3.6/4.x with an audio shield.
 Dexed ist heavily based on https://github.com/google/music-synthesizer-for-android .
-Synth_Dexed ist SYSEX compatible with a famous 6-OP FM synth.
+Synth_Dexed ist SYSEX compatible with a famous 6-OP FM synth and is used in MicroDexed (https://codeberg.org/dcoredump/MicroDexed).

 ## License
 MicroDexed is licensed on the GPL v3.
 The msfa component (acronym for music synthesizer for android, see https://github.com/google/music-synthesizer-for-android) stays on the Apache 2.0 license to able to collaborate between projects.